4SHAKOYA/CyberSecurity/README.md

 The playbook implements the following tasks:
 - Sets the virtual computer memory to be large enough to ensure that Ansible would be able to run correctly
 - Installs Docker.io using the apt-install command and ensure the service runs automatically even if the computer restarts.
-- Installs the Phython (version 3) programming language and interputer using the apt-install command and also ensures that the interputer it will restart automatically.
+- Installs the Python (version 3) programming language and interrupter using the apt-install command and also ensures that the interrupter it will restart automatically.
 - It then downloads a docker container which is an image of a virtual computer which has already been defined and available for download from a given source (in this case from the public internet).
 - It then configures the docker container to allow connectivity on specific ports and starts and ensures that the docker service is running and will automatically restart if the computer does.